Medicare Overpayment Corrections

 Contact Us: Call (713) 909-7323

-Hendershot, Cannon & Hisey, P.C., regularly defends clients in connection with Medicare recoupment claims through the appeal process and representation of clients in dealing with the Office of the Inspector General on False Claim Act violations and fraud and abuse violations.
+Hendershot, Cowart & Hisey, P.C., regularly defends clients in connection with Medicare recoupment claims through the appeal process and representation of clients in dealing with the Office of the Inspector General on False Claim Act violations and fraud and abuse violations.
 To learn more, please visit our page on health care fraud.